turgu1/vtol/README.md

 - In the `setup()` function, call to the `config.setup()` method.
 Before the `setup()` function, an `#include` statement to get the Config class available.
 - in the `loop()` function, a *switch* statement to select which debugging output to send to the USB port.
 - Only 3 motors are being used, Motors 4..6 have been commented out.
 The 3 used motor are associated with Pins 0, 1, 2.
 Namely: Front motor, Right Aileron motor, Left Aileron motor respectively
 - Only 5 servos are being used, Servos 6..7 have been commented out.
 The 5 used servos are associated with Pins 3, 4, 5, 6, 7.
 Namely: Front motor tilt, Right Aileron, Left Aileron, Right Elevator, Left Elevator.
+The pin changes is to simplify connections as there is no hole on the big connector, so less danger to connect a servo at the wrong location.
 - Channel numbers are separated from their PWM values: name of channel_x_pwm variables changed to relate them to their functions: channel_1_pwm is now throttle_pwm, channel_2_pwm is now aileron_pwm, and also for elevator, rudder, throttle_cut, and aux1.
 The same is done for the channel_x_pwm_prev variables.
 In the user-specific parameters, new parameters are used to associate channels with their functions.
 Current default values reflect the original code.
-This is to simplify the user preference changes for channel associations.
+This is to simplify the user preference changes for channel associations and the eventual integration in the menu parameters (and EEPROM saving).
 - Code cleanup to get rid of compilation warning messages.
 - FailedSafe() modified to take care of the sbusFailSave value when SBUS is being used.
+- Debugging output is now using Serial.printf to format numbers such that they will have enough room without changing line length.
+Easier to look at the values while the display is scrolling.

 ## Hardware configuration

 - Transmitter: FrSky Taranis X9D
 - Receiver: R-XSR (SBus)
 - ESC: (Oneshot125)
-- 3 Motors 2206
+- 3 Motors XNOVA Lightning 2206
 - 5 PWM Servos

 ## Specific Transmitter commands

 Here are the specific Transmitter command values that are used in the main code.
 These are related to the way the transmitter has been programmed.

-- Throttle Cut: Value lower than 1600 on channel.
+- Throttle Cut (channel 7): Value lower than 1600 on channel.
 Engines are armed when the value is greater or equal to 1600.
-- Hover, Transition, Forward Flight modes: Greater than 1600 is Hover, Between 1400 and 1600 is transition, lower than 1400 is Forward Flight.
+- Hover, Transition, Forward Flight modes (channel 8): Greater than 1600 is Hover, Between 1400 and 1600 is transition, lower than 1400 is Forward Flight.